ksemer/fairPRrec/README.md

 ["Link Recommendations for PageRank Fairness"](https://github.com/ksemer/fairPRrec) is a work of

 Sotiris Tsioutsiouliklis (King Digital Entertainment) <br/>
-Konstantinos Semertzidis (IBM Research) </br>
+Konstantinos Semertzidis (IBM Research Europe) </br>
 Evaggelia Pitoura (Dept. of Computer Science & Engineering - University of Ioannina Greece) </br>
-Panagitis Tsaparas (Dept. of Computer Science & Engineering - University of Ioannina Greece) </br>
+Panayiotis Tsaparas (Dept. of Computer Science & Engineering - University of Ioannina Greece) </br>

 The Paper is based in the notion of PageRank Fairness which is introduced in the ["Fairness-Aware PageRank"](https://arxiv.org/pdf/2005.14431.pdf)